DatabaseGroup/DeSignate/README.md

 # DeSigNate

-This work is under revision.
+The scientific manuscript of this work is currently under revision.
 Links to the publication will be added shortly.

+If you want to access the tool without cloning the respository, we host a publicly available server which runs the web-interface of DeSigNate at https://designate.dbresearch.uni-salzburg.at/.

 ## Tool description